kAIto47802/notist/docs/quickstart.rst

 Watch a Function or Block of Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Wrap any function or block with the :func:`~notifystate._core.watch` function to get automatic start/stop/error alerts:
+Wrap any function or block of code with the :func:`~notifystate._core.watch` function to get automatic start/stop/error alerts:

 **Use as a decorator to monitor a function**: